anirudhashastri/anirudhashastri.github.io/README.md

 # Anirudha Shastri

-This is the source code to my personal website
+This is the source code to [Anirudha](https://anirudhashastri.github.io/) personal website.